TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies-apollo.md

 Access and session policies in Cloud App Security allow you to configure adaptive controls that are enforced in real time.

+Follow the recommended steps to resolve these common configuration issues:

+- I'm getting an error when trying to create policies
+- My access or session policy is not enforced as expected

+If you're still experiencing the issue or your issue is not listed, you may find that our, [Troubleshooting guide for access and session controls](https://docs.microsoft.com/cloud-app-security/troubleshooting-proxy), [videos](#how-to-videos), and [resources](#more-resources) can help you resolve your issue.

 :::Section Solution:::

+### Recommended steps

+1. If you are using Azure Active Directory, in the Active Directory portal, in the relevant Conditional Access policy, under **Session**, make sure that **Use Conditional Access App Control** is selected.
+    - If you are not using a custom Cloud App Security policy, in the dropdown select **Monitor Only** or **Block Downloads**
+    - Otherwise, in the dropdown select **Use Custom Policy** and in Cloud App Security, create granular access or session control policies, such as block upload, copy/paste/print, or block downloads based on content inspection.
+1. If you are using a third-party Identity provider, make sure to onboard the app first
+    - In Cloud App Security, browse to **Investigate** > **Connected apps** > **Conditional Access App Control apps**, and click the plus sign to start the process.
+1. If you are trying to create a session policy and see a "no apps onboarded" error message:
+    - Verify that the app appears on the **Conditional Access App Control apps** page.
+    - If the app does not appear, log in to the app.
+    - If the app still does not appear, please continue with opening the ticket.

 ### How-to videos